 This is a versatile recipe.
 I recently served it at a bridal luncheon with a mixed green salad, homemade crescent rolls (gluten-free!), blueberry iced tea, and strawberry lemon bars (also GF).
 And everyone was raving.

-When planning to make chicken salad sandwiches dice the chicken into very small pieces.
+- To make chicken salad sandwiches dice the chicken into very small pieces.
 When making salads, larger shredded pieces of chicken will be easier to eat with a fork.

 💭 Variations